victorio222/ueples-backend/README.md

 ## 👨‍💻 Author

-Developed by Vincent Flores and team.
+Developed by Victorio Cabatingan and team.

 ---